 Palo Alto is a well known brand in the network security space which includes competitors such as Fortinet (NASDAQ:FTNT), Check Point Software (NASDAQ:CHKP), and Cisco (NASDAQ:CSCO).

-As you can see below, Palo Alto Networks's revenue growth has been strong over the last two years, growing from quarterly revenue of $1.07 billion in Q3 FY2021, to $1.72 billion.
+As you can see below, Palo Alto Networks's revenue growth has been strong over the last two years, growing from $1.25 billion in Q1 FY2022 to $1.88 billion this quarter.

-This quarter, Palo Alto Networks's quarterly revenue was once again up a very solid 24.1% year on year.
-But the growth did slow down compared to last quarter, as the revenue increased by just $65.8 million in Q3, compared to $91.7 million in Q2 2023.
-We'd like to see revenue increase by a greater amount each quarter, but a one-off fluctuation is usually not concerning.
+This quarter, Palo Alto Networks's quarterly revenue was once again up a very solid 20.1% year on year.
+However, the company's revenue actually decreased by $75.2 million in Q1 compared to the $232.4 million increase in Q4 2023.
+While we'd like to see revenue increase each quarter, management is guiding for growth to rebound in the next quarter and a one-off fluctuation is usually not concerning.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Palo Alto Networks's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.4% in Q3.
+Palo Alto Networks's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 74.8% in Q1.

 Is Now The Time?